Allan McDonald (Australian politician): Politics

 McDonald continued as a councillor on Winchelsea Shire Council, and unsuccessfully contested the House of Representatives seat of Corangamite in the 1919 Australian federal election and 1922 elections, representing the Nationalist Party.
 He gained political experience as a party organiser, and succeeded his deceased uncle James to the Victorian Legislative Assembly seat of Polwarth in 1933, representing the United Australia Party.
 Although considered a possible Victorian party leader, he resigned in 1940 to contest the federal election.

 McDonald was successful in winning Corangamite for the UAP in 1940.
-He was minister for external territories in the governments of Robert Menzies and Arthur Fadden in 1941, and contested the UAP leadership in 1941 and 1943; he lost the 1941 ballot to Billy Hughes by only a single vote.
+He was minister for external territories in the governments of Robert Menzies and Arthur Fadden in 1941, and contested the UAP leadership in 1941 and 1943; he lost the 1941 ballot to Billy Hughes by one vote.
 McDonald was known as an advocate of benefits for returned servicemen.
 He joined the new Liberal Party in 1945, and was Chief Opposition Whip from 1946 to 1949.
 When the Coalition returned to power in 1949, he stepped back from prominence, confining himself to party room discussion; this may have been due to his ill health.

-A devout Presbyterian and monarchist, McDonald died of cancer on 10 June 1953 at Winchelsea, survived by his wife, four daughters, and one of his two sons.
+A devout Presbyterian and monarchist, McDonald died of cancer on 10 June 1953 at Winchelsea.
 He was given a state funeral.